glasnt/blog/_posts/2015-11-19-shiny-blog.md

 Note that for the `twitter:site` page, if you want to see your data in the [Twitter Analytics](https://analytics.twitter.com) website, you have to add your username.
 For `twitter:image`, I've used a placeholder image, because I don't normally have images.
 However, for say a photoblog, the content of your posted image would work well here.

+Also, linking to this page may break, because I'm copying the meta tags in part of my webpage, so you might see some differences.